benoitjoh/pccControl/README.md

 ### Initialization
 The class is per initialized in the cpp file during compilation.
 This is neccessary because the interrupt method needs to know which method of the class it must call.
-So the initializt() method has to be called in setup() to pass parameters
+So the initializt() method has to be called in setup() to pass parameters.

+The last Parameter PCC_POWER_MAX ist typically 999 so you have 1000 steps, but can be any value you like.

 ```c++
 #include <PhaseCutCtrl.h>